Eric Burton Osberg Scholarship Fund

 The UCB Family Epilepsy Scholarship Program™ offers educational scholarships to people living with epilepsy, family members and caregivers who demonstrate academic and personal achievement.
 Since 2005, UCB has awarded over $1,500,000 to more than 300 deserving people who have applied their awards to undergraduate and graduate studies.

-The 2016 scholarship deadline is March 4, 2016 will be accepted.
+The 2017 scholarship deadline is March 10, 2017.
 Click here to visit the UCB Family Scholarship website for more details.